-HOTA was first named ‘The Keith Hunt Community Entertainment and Arts Centre’ and known as ‘The Centre’.
-It was officially opened in December 1986 and is owned and managed by the Gold Coast City Council.
-With a second name change, it then became the ‘Gold Coast Arts Centre’ and this name remained until March 2010.
+The Keith Hunt Community Entertainment and Arts Centre was officially opened in December 1986 and was owned and managed by the Gold Coast City Council.
+It was then renamed as the Gold Coast Arts Centre.

 In 1993, the Gold Coast City Council formed the Gold Coast Arts Centre Proprietary Company Limited as a separate legal entity.
 The purpose of this was to diversify funding income, deepen community engagement and increase marketplace flexibility.
 The Gold Coast City Council is the sole shareholder in the company and continues to provide the majority of funding.

 The Gold Coast Arts Centre was registered as an Australian Private Company but has tax concession status as a Charitable Institution.
 Therefore it can access tax concessions of GST Concession, FBT Rebate and Income Tax Redemption.

-In 1996,The Arts Café was added to the complex, and in 2004 an extension was built, comprising a new cinema, two function rooms and an administration area.
+In 1996, an Arts Café was added to the building, and in 2004 an extension was built, comprising a new cinema, two function rooms and an administration area.

 In 2009 a City led Cultural-Civic Precinct Taskforce to develop a masterplan to explore Evandale’s future potential.
 And in March 2010, the Gold Coast Arts Centre was renamed, rebranded, refurbished and relaunched as The Arts Centre Gold Coast, as part of an ongoing change of strategic direction.